 It is imperative for merchants to take measures to monitor for and take swift action against fraud in order to protect their business and their customers.
 By following security best practices, maintaining compliance, and exercising due diligence in protecting sensitive customer information, businesses can reduce their vulnerabilities.

-FAQs about Payment Fraud
+FAQs about payment fraud

 Q: What is payment fraud?